TypeScriptADK-TS

 export async function agent() {

-return await AgentBuilder
+return await AgentBuilder.create("research_assistant")

 .withInstruction(

 "You are a helpful research assistant.
-Use the Google Search tool " +
+When you need current information " +

 )